Sage-Lab-ai/DT_Lung/README.md

 ---
 ## 🤖 Inference (Create digital twins using your data📊🫁)

-All trained models related developed in this project can be found on our [HuggingFace Model Reposotory](https://huggingface.co/SageLabUHN/DT_Lung).
+All trained models developed in this project can be found on our [HuggingFace Model Repository](https://huggingface.co/SageLabUHN/DT_Lung).
 We also provide a [demo dataset](https://huggingface.co/datasets/SageLabUHN/DT_Lung_Demo_Data) on HuggingFace for users to try out our digital twin models.

 We provide four distinct methods in the [Getting Started](#getting-started) section to run DT inference for creating digital twins of human lungs using either our demo data or your own data!